orkes-io/docs/docs/how-tos/Tasks/SQS-event-task.md

 In this example, we will:

 * Configure Conductor for SQS messaging
-* Set up an SQS mewssage queue at AWS
+* Set up an SQS message queue at AWS
 * Build a workflow with an EVENT task that sends messages to our SQS queue.
 * Add an EVENT to Conductor that will complete a WAIT event in the same workflow.